Antônio Lemos Barbosa: Biography

 Barbosa served as professor of Ethnography and Indigenous Languages (specifically Old Tupi) at the Pontifical Catholic University of Rio de Janeiro (PUC-Rio).
 In 1956, after more than ten years of work, he published the book Curso de tupi antigo: gramática, exercícios, textos (lit.
 Course of Old Tupi: grammar, exercises, texts), which received favorable reviews from contemporary critics.
 Basílio de Magalhães, for instance, declared the work constituted a "didactic revolution".
+Aryon Rodrigues considered it as being based on a conservative analysis, but "for that very reason" quite accessible to the non-specialist reader.
+Barbosa's book has also been called "the most complete and perfect grammar of the Tupi language".
 It is considered that the work contains "interesting insights", but also that one of its weaknesses lies in the made-up, non-attested examples; it is deemed more reasonable that the description of a dead language contains only attested examples.
 Starting in the 1950s, in 1951 and 1970, Barbosa published two short Old Tupi vocabularies, while acknowledging the need to publish a dictionary of that language.
-In 2013, Eduardo de Almeida Navarro considered them the only serious and reliable works that had existed in the genre.
+In 1986, Rodrigues considered them the only reliable Old Tupi dictionaries available on the market; in 2013, Eduardo de Almeida Navarro said they were the only serious and reliable works that had existed in the genre.